CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

    - The models tokenize the input images into patches and add a special classification token (`[CLS]`) for prediction.

 3. **Explanation Methods**:
-   The paper investigates 10 post-hoc explanation methods across three categories:
+   The paper investigates 10 post-hoc explanation methods across three categories
    - **Gradient-Based Methods**:
      - Integrated Gradients
      - Grad-CAM